klauseduard/under-over-models/chapters/03-organizational-models.md

 By establishing clear feedback loops, defining appropriate homeostatic boundaries, and consciously designing multi-level control systems, organizations can develop the minimally sufficient complexity needed to leverage AI capabilities while maintaining coherence, adaptability, and human agency.
-This cybernetic approach to organizational design represents not just an engineering challenge but a fundamental reimagining of how human and artificial intelligence can combine to create systems with emergent capabilities greater than either could achieve alone.
+This cybernetic approach to organizational design represents not just an engineering challenge but a theoretical reimagining of how human and artificial intelligence can combine to create systems with emergent capabilities greater than either could achieve alone.

 While these theoretical principles provide valuable foundations for understanding AI-augmented organizational design, organizations also need concrete frameworks to guide implementation.
-The following section explores emerging practical approaches that translate these concepts into actionable organizational models that balance appropriate complexity with adaptability.
+The following section explores emerging theoretical approaches that translate these concepts into potential organizational models that balance appropriate complexity with adaptability.

-This cybernetic enhancement transforms both what organizations can accomplish and how they must be structured.
-Traditional organizational models developed for purely human teams often underfit this new reality, lacking the flexibility to accommodate the enhanced regulatory capacity of human-AI teams.
-Conversely, attempts to create highly formalized processes specifically for AI integration risk overfitting to current technologies rather than establishing adaptable regulatory principles.

 ### 3.6.2 Evolutionary Trajectory of AI Integration